-Our restorative dental services at Bearbrook Dental Centre include crowns, fillings, bridges, dentures, and root canals.
+Our restorative dental services at Bearbrook Dental Centre in Ottawa include crowns, fillings, bridges, dentures, and root canals.

 Restorative Dentistry in Ottawa: What is it?